MyPortugalHoliday.com

 The best of Coimbra

-Many tourists visit Coimbra as part of a coach or guided tour, which typically spend less than two hours in the city.
-This short time barely scratches the surface of this vibrant city.
+Many tourists visit Coimbra as part of a coach or guided tour, which typically spends less than two hours in the city.
+This brief time barely scratches the surface of this vibrant destination.

-Coimbra at a minimum requires one full day of sightseeing, while the day trips and attractions in the region surrounding could extend a visit to four or five days.
-Coimbra offers the largest selection of restaurants and liveliest nightlife of central Portugal, and is an enjoyable city to be based in.
+Coimbra requires, at minimum, one full day of sightseeing, while the day trips and attractions in the surrounding region could extend a visit to four or five days.
+The city offers the largest selection of restaurants and liveliest nightlife in central Portugal and is an enjoyable base for exploring the region.

 Even if you are limited by time, it is worth spending at least one night in the city before heading to your next destination.